-Depending on where you’re staying and what you want to do decide if it will make more sense to get a Suica Pass (taking Tokyo Metro and Toei Subway) cards or a Passmo (JR East) Pass.
-My hotel was closest to the Minami-Senju Station on the Hibiya Line, so I got the Suica Pass because I mostly traveled on Tokyo Metro and Toei lines.
+Depending on where you’re staying and what you want to do you should decide if it will make more sense to get a Suica Pass (taking Tokyo Metro and Toei Subway) or a Passmo (JR East) Pass.
+My hotel was closest to the Minami-Senju Station on the Hibiya Line, so I got the Passmo card because I mostly travelled on Tokyo Metro and Toei lines.

 Treat Your Suica or Passmo Card Like Cash

 It basically is cash.
 Don’t lose it, and make sure to have some Yen on hand in case you need to buy an individual ticket on another line, or you need to top up your card because reloading stations only take cash.
 As a bonus, you can use your pass for things other than public transit, like it can be accepted as payment for taxis, and at some stores, restaurants, and vending machines.

 Learn The Lines and Station Information

 I travelled on Tokyo Metro the most, so that’s the subway I got familiar with.
 Every line has a different colour and letter associated with it, and each station has a number.
 I’d make sure to note the number assigned station I was leaving from and the number of the one I was going to and count each time the subway made a stop.
 Toei works similarly.
 I didn’t use JR East lines enough to figure them out.

 Be Prepared to Walk and Take the Stairs

 There are escalators and elevators in some stations, but not all, and you will likely reach a point where you’ll need to walk up the stairs.
 Be prepared to carry your luggage with you.
 Some of the train stations here are huge, and transferring to another line might require quite a bit of walking.